YehiaSAhmed/DSP_Task1_Team28/README.md

 ```sh
 streamlit run app.py
 ```
+##libraries
+-streamlit
+-pandas
+-numpy
+-plotly.express
+-plotly.graph_objs
+-matplotlib.pyplot
 ## Features
+This web app allows user to
-- Load and plot a CSV Signal or compose and mix your own Sinusoidals
+- Load and plot a CSV Signal or compose and mix your own Sinusoidals.
-- Signal sampling and reconstruction.
+- Sample a signal with varying sampling frequency and recostruct the sampled points.
-- Interactive plots ( zoom , pan, slice, and download as images )
+- Visualize Interactive plots (zoom , pan, slice, and download as images) .
-- View and Hide each curve on the plot
+- View and Hide each curve on the same graph.
-- Add or remove sinusoidal signals (sin or cosine) of varying frequencies and magnitudes
+- Add or remove sinusoidal signals (sin or cosine) of varying frequencies and magnitudes.
-- Add or remove noise with a variable/custom SNR level
+- Add or remove noise with a variable/custom SNR level.
-- Save signal as csv file extension
+- Save signal as csv file extension.
-- The application is compatible with any platform (PC, mobile, etc.)
+-Use this application in any platform (PC, mobile, etc.)